l4rz/reverse-engineering-dell-idrac-to-get-rid-of-gpu-throttling/README.md

 ## Searching for the solution

 iDRAC image consists of Linux kernel, Linux filesystem and some configuration files, as can be observed by downloading iDRAC self-extracting .EXE for Windows, unzipping it and [binwalking](https://github.com/ReFirmLabs/binwalk).
 It is possible therefore to gain a root access to a running iDRAC8, either via its serial console ([this requires soldering a serial header to motherboard](https://github.com/Fohdeesha/idrac-7-8-reverse-engineering/)), or over the network connection, by exploiting one of known vulnerabilities (CVE-2018-1207, CVE-2018-15774, and CVE-2018-15776, also cf. [The Unbearable lightness of BMC, Blackhat 2018](https://i.blackhat.com/us-18/Wed-August-8/us-18-Waisman-Soler-The-Unbearable-Lightness-of-BMC.pdf)).
-Some Russian guy [put together a Python script](https://github.com/KraudSecurity/Exploits/blob/master/CVE-2018-1207/CVE-2018-1207.py) to exploit CVE-2018-1207; this exploit requires gcc cross compiler for SH4 architecture (iDRAC8 is based on  Renesas SH7758), [here's payload.so built for remote IP 192.168.0.100](http://l4rz.net/payload.so).
+Some Russian guy [put together a Python script](https://github.com/KraudSecurity/Exploits/blob/master/CVE-2018-1207/CVE-2018-1207.py) to exploit CVE-2018-1207; this exploit requires gcc cross compiler for SH4 architecture (iDRAC8 is based on  Renesas SH7758), [here's payload.so built for remote (iDRAC) IP 192.168.0.100](http://l4rz.net/payload.so).
 It works only with iDRAC verions lower than < 2.52.52.52, but it's not really an issue since iDRAC8 can be easily downgraded.

 Trying various things in iDRAC shell and closely examining scripts and binaries extracted from iDRAC image allows to shed a light on behavior of iDRAC.
 The iDRAC main process is `fullfw`; it handles the entirety of BMC logic, from system characterization on startup, to initialization of onboard components and CPLD in particular.
 It also takes care of supplementary functions, like Dell lifecycle controller and iDRAC web interface.